Museu Municipal de Faro

 Museums and Palaces

-The Museum has been a member of the Portuguese Museum Network since 2002.
+The Faro Municipal Museum has been part of the Portuguese Museum Network since May 2002.

-It was awarded with the prize for the best Portuguese Museum in the triennial 2003/05 by the Portuguese Association of Museology.
+In November 2005, it was awarded the APOM Prize of Museology - Triennium 2003/05, as the best Portuguese Museum, attributed by the Portuguese Association of Museology.